Natural Health Products

 Currently, the evidence is conflicting for the effect of red clover on menopausal and postmenopausal symptoms.
 There is not enough scientific evidence to determine whether red clover is effective for any other health conditions.

-It is unclear whether red clover is safe for women who are pregnant or breast-feeding, or who have breast cancer or other hormone-sensitive cancers.
+It is unclear whether red clover is safe for people who are pregnant or breast-feeding, or who have breast cancer or other hormone-sensitive cancers.

 Before taking any new medications, including natural health products, speak to your physician, pharmacist, or other health care provider.
 Tell your health care provider about any natural health products you may be taking.